Deploy for Free

 Static sites

 Static sites are free to deploy on Render.
-As with web services, they count toward your monthly allotments of free outbound bandwidth and pipeline minutes.
+As with web services, they count against your monthly allotments of free outbound bandwidth and pipeline minutes.
 View your free usage in the Render Dashboard.